Zarthus/dashboard/README.md

 - If you depend on a dependency adjusting composer.json is difficult.
 - No database support, you can however create files within var/cache.
 - Difficult to version control unofficial components natively.
+- Requires a developer for setup and extennsion; No UI exists to configure your dashboard.

 ### Unofficial namespace